pdoup/EneGRy/README.md

 This repository contains a **curated time-series dataset** that combines **daily** data from the energy sector, weather data, and market data for Greece.
 The dataset spans from December 1st, 2020, to August 18th, 2023, and includes information on energy-related futures contracts, day-ahead energy market prices, and more.

-The dataset is a valuable resource for data analysts and scientists interested in conducting exploratory data analysis or predictive tasks.
+The dataset is set to serve as a valuable resource for data analysts and scientists interested in conducting exploratory data analysis or predictive tasks.
 For example, the dataset can be used to predict tomorrow's energy demands or wholesale prices.

 One of the key features of this dataset is that it contains data from renewable energy sources.
-This makes it an excellent resource for gaining insights into the renewable energy market in Greece.
+This, along with the comprehensive daily weather condition data, makes it an excellent resource for gaining insights into the renewable energy market in Greece.

 In addition to the information mentioned earlier, this dataset also incorporates information about global markets.
 This means that it has the potential to uncover latent relationships between the energy sector, weather data, and market data in Greece and global markets.
 By analyzing this dataset, data analysts and scientists can gain a deeper understanding of how global market trends and events impact the energy sector in Greece.
 This makes the dataset an even more valuable resource for conducting exploratory data analysis or predictive tasks.